Transgender people and religion: Abrahamic religions

-Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labelled as "sodomy" at various times), believing and teaching that such behaviours are forbidden because they're considered sinful, and further compared to or derived from the behaviour of the alleged residents of Sodom and Gomorrah.
-However, the status of LGBT people in early Christianity and early Islam is debated.
+Abrahamic religions (namely Judaism, Samaritanism, Christianity, the Baháʼí Faith, and Islam) have traditionally affirmed and endorsed a patriarchal and heteronormative approach towards human sexuality, favouring exclusively penetrative vaginal intercourse between men and women within the boundaries of marriage over all other forms of human sexual activity, including autoeroticism, masturbation, oral sex, non-penetrative and non-heterosexual sexual intercourse (all of which have been labelled as "sodomy" at various times), believing and teaching that such behaviours are forbidden because they are sinful, and further compared to or derived from the behaviour of the alleged residents of Sodom and Gomorrah.
+However, the status of LGBTQ people in early Christianity and early Islam is debated.
+In Islam, oral intercourse isn't forbidden, but considered undesireable (makruh).

 There are many different interpretations of creation stories in Abrahamic religions in which God creates people "male and female".
 This is sometimes interpreted as a divine mandate against challenging the gender binary and also for challenging the gender binary.

 Baháʼí Faith

-In the Baháʼí Faith, transgender people can gain recognition in their gender if they have medically transitioned under the direction of medical professionals and if they have sex reassignment surgery (SRS).
+In the Baháʼí Faith, transgender people can gain recognition in their gender if they have medically transitioned under the direction of medical professionals and if they have Gender-affirming surgery (i.e. Sexual Reassignment Surgery or SRS).
 After SRS, they are considered transitioned and may have a Baháʼí marriage.
+Little has been published on the topic by top leaders of the faith as of 2021.